mistermodcreator/FogDMX/README.md

 # Tuning
-Since the sketch allows for customization, i will mention the tuning that might be done.
+Since the sketch allows for customization, I will mention the tuning that might be done.
 Nothing here can break your stuff, however it can absolutely result in the remote not functioning.
 Just reupload the original sketch and you should be fine!
 Speaking of, any time you change a value, you will need to reupload the sketch to your arduino.
 Since the serial connection (and the Nano has only one) is used by the DMX-Input, you can't simply upload, as the same interface is used for USB-communication.
 This is where that switch in `R0 -> D0/RX` comes into play.
 Flipping it off shuts off the DMX-connection, allowing you to upload your sketch.
 Just remember to flip it back on afterwards, else you can't get a DMX-signal, no matter how hard you try.

 #### Timings